 This started me on the path to investigate further.
+Can Ethernet cables with waterproof tape get wet?
 Is the water-activated gel bad for data transmission?
 Is there any signal degradation at all?
 How much worse would liquid water be given the same circumstances?
 Of course, I had to conduct more experiments to find out!

 So, what exactly happens to the Ethernet cable when water does get inside?
-Fortunately, trueCABLE uses a very advanced tool to measure Ethernet performance--a Fluke DSX-8000 Versiv CableAnalyzer.
+Fortunately, trueCABLE uses a very advanced tool to check if the Ethernet cable is working and measure its performance--a Fluke DSX-8000 Versiv CableAnalyzer.
 It is this tool and some cool testing that will tell the tale.
 As I like to repeat to anyone who listens, “There is no hiding from Mr. Flukey”.

 The Mad Scientist Strikes

 I love doing “what-if” experiments, so I obtained the following: